-Every job hunter hates them - questions like 'What's your biggest weakness?'.
+Every job hunter hates them - difficult interview questions like 'What's your biggest weakness?'.
 Don't get tripped up by:

 Tell me about yourself.